London Market Report

 Tillsonburg & Area

 Just south of Woodstock-Ingersoll and the 401 highway are the towns of Tillsonburg, Norwich, and surrounding counties of Southwest Oxford and Norfolk.
 The largest town of this area, Tillsonburg, has a population of just under 20K and is less than an hour drive from London and Brantford.
-The town has experienced strong growth in recent years, with the 2021 census recording population growth of 18% since 2016, significantly outpacing the overall province (5%) and London (10%).
+The town has experienced strong growth in recent years, with the 2021 census recording population growth of 17% since 2016, significantly outpacing the overall province (5%), London proper (10%), and neighbouring Woodstock-Ingersoll (12%).
+Latest forecasts by Watson & Economists suggest than Tillsonburg will continue to lead Oxford County in population growth over the next 40 years.

 Community Overview